 Amtrak adventure for Thanksgiving.

-For my PTO adventure this past Thanksgiving, I returned to
+For my PTO adventure this past Thanksgiving, I returned to New York City via Amtrak rather than chance another bumpy airplane ride, delayed luggage and airport delays.

 I also decided to go first class, in a roomette.
 The roomette is an expensive option, even with the two meals and a light snack which is included; and a night’s sleep, if one could sleep on the train.